AndreasTheDead/Zeller.sh/src/whoami.md

 - Smarthome with Homeassistant
 - [Dynamic DNS via PowerShell script and AzureDNS](/article/powershell/dynamicazuredns.html)
 - This webpage
-- other small Apps like, Reverse Proxy, recipes app, Jellyfin, phpIPAM...
+- other small Apps like a Reverse Proxy, a recipe app, Jellyfin, phpIPAM...

 ### Hardware: